imh1kiko/HiksLoader/README.md

 # Warning!

 If you use it on big servers, you are so gonna get slapped with higher CPU, due to animations.
 This is **_NOT_** to be used on big servers.
 This is just for me and SO.

+# Update of 8/10/2019
+More variables.

+## Text Stroke Variables

+This adds stroke around the font.
+> --ts: color width;
+_example:   --ts: 1px white;_

+This changes the fill color.
+> --tsf: color;
+_example:   --tsf: transparent;_

+## Blockquote Variables
+All of these start with --bq-, indicating to "blockquote".

+Background:
+> -bg: color;
+Rounded corners:
+> -br: radius;
+_example: --bq-br: 0 15px 15px 5px;_

+Margin:
+> -margin: value;
+_example: --bq-margin: 15px 0 0 0;   This adds some margin to the top._